 - Dedicate a preceptor to provide guidance and mentorship

-- Offer intern with exposure to leadership, structure, operations and decisions
+- Offer intern exposure to leadership, structure, operations and decisions

 - Fund the cost of an HCC intern: $7,500

-Candidates and preceptors will be alerted by HCC regarding interviews.
-Once your site has interviewed, HCC will survey the intern and the host site, compare feedback and screen for a potential match.
+Once your site has held interviews, HCC will survey the intern and your site, compare feedback and screen for a potential match.

 - September – March: HASC member host sites are recruited.

 - September – January: Host sites submit their project scopes of work.
-Submissions are reviewed by HCC.
-HCC recruits and screens candidates applying for Southern California internship placement.
+HCC reviews submissions and screens candidates applying for Southern California internship placement.

-- January – February: Candidates are matched by project objectives, skills and site.
+- January – February: HCC matches candidates by project objectives, skills and host site.

 - March – April: Host sites conduct interviews.
-Candidate and site submit feedback on interviews.
+Candidates and sites submit feedback on interviews.

-- May – June: HCC confirms host-intern matches.
-HCC on-boards interns into program.
+- May – June: HCC confirms host-intern matches and onboards interns into program.
 Host sites and interns connect to complete additional onboarding processes.

-- May – September: Summer internships and program are active and completed.
+- May – September: Summer internships and program take place and are completed.

-To host a 2022 CDIP intern, please complete the Summer Internship Host Interest Form and notify HASC Workforce Development Program Manager Lisa Mitchell of your interest.
+To host a 2023 CDIP intern, please complete the Summer Internship Host Interest Form and notify HASC Workforce Development Program Director Lisa Mitchell of your interest.
 Mitchell is also available to answer questions about the program.
 However, core program onboarding is done through Patricia Etem from HCC.

 The total cost is $7,500 for one intern.
 From this program fee, interns receive a $4,300 stipend.

-- Accomplishes high-level, practical scopes of work for hospitals with low project cost and high completion rate
+- Accomplishing high-level, practical scopes of work for hospitals with low project costs and high completion rate

 - Advancing workforce development and diversity objectives

-- Strengthens the local economy, by helping local health care dollars stay in the community
+- Strengthening the local economy by helping local health care dollars stay in the community

-- Addresses local and regional Medically Underserved Areas (MUAs) by expanding the number of health care workers to meet the demands for services
+- Addressing local and regional medically underserved areas (MUAs) by expanding the number of health care workers to meet the demand for services

-- Improves long-term onboarding of new talent through efficient program framework
+- Improving long-term onboarding of new talent through an efficient program framework

 - 100 percent of CDIP preceptors say hosting an intern is a good return on investment.